elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-(string) Amount of attoShares the contract is allowed to spend on behalf of the specified user.
+(string) Amount of Share Units the contract is allowed to spend on behalf of the specified user.

 ### augur.api.ShareToken.getMarket(p, callback)